 Birmingham's Eastwood Mall

-"A masterpiece of shopping luxury never before seen in the Deep South," so proclaimed the headlines commemorating the opening of EASTWOOD MALL, in the summer of 1960.
+"A masterpiece of shopping luxury never before seen in the Deep South," so proclaimed the headlines commemorating the official dedication of EASTWOOD MALL.
+The complex opened, in the summer of 1960, as the second fully-enclosed mall in the South (the first being CHARLOTTETOWN MALL, in North Carolina).

 EASTWOOD MALL TENANTS 1960: